-We have been consulting with owners and occupiers about the extent of registered historic parks and gardens in preparation for the introduction of a statutory register.
-The consultation exercise was nearing completion but we have suspended it until the current crisis is over.
+We have recommenced consultation with owners and occupiers about the extent of registered historic parks and gardens in preparation for the introduction of a statutory register.

 We are able to receive and process applications for scheduled monument consent within the limitations imposed on us.
 Please complete the form on our website and submit to email@example.com.
 Upon receipt of your application, we will contact you to discuss the details and agree a time frame for processing and decision.

-Planning services across Wales have been significantly disrupted and delayed by restrictions on non-essential travel and the redeployment of staff.
-The Welsh Government’s guidance to local planning authorities of 29 April 2020 can be accessed here.
+Planning services across Wales have been significantly disrupted and the Welsh Government’s guidance to local planning authorities of 29 April 2020 can be accessed here.
 We can confirm that the advice about site visits, site notices and publicity also applies to applications for listed building and conservation area consent.